NannyML/nannyml/docs/how_it_works/business_value.rst

     \text{# of false negatives} & \text{# of true negatives}
     \end{bmatrix}

-And the business value matrix is:
+And the :term:`business value matrix` is:

 .. math::